 The DC Sovereignty Invoice would scale back the present district’s boundaries to a really small district, together with the Nationwide Mall and surrounding federal buildings.
 The invoice would switch the remainder of Washington to the Douglas Commonwealth.
 It approves a state structure and elects federal senators and a consultant.
 Representatives to the Faculty of Elections, a Governor and State Legislators.

 Woodward-Burns explains, “The Supreme Courtroom can simply overcome legislative limitations.
-That the Enclave Clause empowers Congress to redraw district boundaries and to amass district lands.
+Confirmed That the Enclave Clause empowers Congress to redraw district boundaries and to amass district lands.

 How a lot does DC statehood change nationwide politics?